Macaulay2/M2/Macaulay2/e/pi-readme.txt

      the offset of the starting bin
      the number of variables
      the number of fields
+     the choice of SIGNED, SIGNED_REVERSED, UNSIGNED, UNSIGNED_REVERSED;
-     TEMPLATE: the number of bits per field (although future implementations of new area types might allow fields of varying widths, in which case this would be an array of numbers).
-This number is silently increased to the highest number that packs just as many fields into each bin. the number of fields per bin (as many as will fit, except with signed fields, we may reduce that by one when the field width is a power of 2 in order to provide a guard bit at the top) the number of bins (as many as are needed)
+     	 this need not agree with whether U is signed the number of bits per field (although future implementations of new area types might allow fields of varying widths, in which case this would be an array of numbers).
+This number is silently increased to the highest number that packs just as many fields into each bin.
+	 The type U should be large enough to hold a field value, even though they may differ in signedness: for example, if U is int32_t, and the fields are to be unsigned, then the maximum number of bits per field is 31, but if the fields are to be signed, then it's 32 bits per field the number of fields per bin (as many as will fit, except with signed fields, we may reduce that by one when the field width is a power of 2 in order to provide a guard bit at the top) the number of bins (as many as are needed) the encoding routine, with overflow checking
-     TEMPLATE: the choice of SIGNED, SIGNED_REVERSED, UNSIGNED, UNSIGNED_REVERSED;
-     	 this need not agree with whether U is signed the encoding/decoding routines
+     the decoding routine
      the comparison routine (overall ordering is lex, area by area);
      	 Optimization idea: if the user gives weights, one may be able to precompute the minimum number of fields that need to be examined to give a total ordering; if grevlex is stored redundantly, e.g., as (i+j+k,-k,-j,-i), the same remark applies: just check 3 fields.
 If we can omit looking at enough fields, maybe we could omit looking at an entire bin, which is when it would be worthwhile.
+     <noncommutative versions of the following routines may multiply a static
-     the multiplication routine, with overflow checking
+        variable by a sign or zero or binomial coefficient> the multiplication routine, with overflow checking
      the multiplication routine, without overflow checking
      the division routine, with overflow checking (if the fields